-As shown above, the test cases for Rel-16 Network Slicing interworking support from EPC to 5GC and Network Slicing based authentication and authorization are still absent and need to complete in TS 38.523-1.
-For URSP and application layer and device implementation specific functionality test cases, they are also still absent but impossible to be fit into the existing TS 38.523-1.
+As shown above, the test cases for Rel-16 Network Slicing interworking support from EPC to 5GC and Network Slicing based authentication and authorization are still absent and need to be completed in TS 38.523-1.
+For URSP and application layer and device implementation specific functionality profiling of 3GPP standardized protocols/features test cases, they are also still absent but impossible to be fit into the existing TS 38.523-1.
 So it is justified now to initiate a dedicated SI to create TR/TS for 5G NR UE supporting Network Slicing tests and to start the study on the comprehensive solution for it in 3GPP RAN WG5 to meet the market requirements in time.

 2. Study Item Objective